 Your radiator protects your engine and air conditioning condenser from overheating.
 It also plays an important role with the computer-controlled system.
 An engine temperature sensor actually tells the computer what the engine temperature is, so the computer can adjust the air and fuel mixture and engine timing.
 The efficiency of the radiator directly effects the efficiency of your engine.
+If yours is acting up, it is time to schedule a Eugene cooling system repair appointment.

 That’s why flushing the cooling system and pH balancing the coolant is recommended at least once every two years.